NicolasRestrep/223_course/homework/chapter_5.md

 Now, you fit a plot where `log_followers` is in the x-axis and `.resid` is in the y-axis.

 What do you see?
 Are there any big residuals?
-DO they happen often in a particular range of our x-variable?
+Do they happen often in a particular range of our x-variable?
 If so, we would have a problem: our model would systematically fail to predict part of our data.

 ## Question 4